Battle of Magnesia: Background

 Following his return from his Bactrian (210-209 BC) and Indian (206-205 BC) campaigns, Antiochus forged an alliance with Philip V of Macedon, seeking to jointly conquer the territories of the Ptolemaic Kingdom.
-In 198 BC, he was victorious in the Fifth Syrian War, taking over Coele-Syria and securing his south-eastern border.
+In 198 BC, he was victorious in the Fifth Syrian War, taking over Coele-Syria and securing his southeastern border.
 He then focused his attention on Asia Minor, launching a successful campaign against coastal Ptolemaic possessions.
 In 196 BC, Antiochus used the opportunity of Attalus I's death to assault cities controlled by the Attalid dynasty.
 Fearing that Antiochus would seize the entirety of Asia Minor, the independent cities of Smyrna and Lampsacus appealed for protection from the Roman Republic.
 In the early spring of 196 BC, Antiochus' troops crossed to the European side of the Hellespont and began rebuilding the strategically important city of Lysimachia.
 In October 196 BC, Antiochus met with a delegation of Roman diplomats in Lysimachia.
 The Romans demanded that Antiochus withdraw from Europe and restore the autonomous status of Greek city-states in Asia Minor.
 Antiochus countered by claiming that he was simply rebuilding the empire of his ancestor Antiochus II Theos and criticized the Romans for meddling in the affairs of the Asia Minor states whose rights were traditionally defended by Rhodes.

 In late winter 196/195 BC, Rome's erstwhile chief enemy, Carthaginian general Hannibal, fled from Carthage to Antiochus' court in Ephesus.
 Despite the emergence of a pro-war party led by Scipio Africanus, the Roman Senate exercised restraint.
 The Seleucids expanded their holdings in Thrace from Perinthus to Maroneia at the expense of the Thracian tribesmen.
 Negotiations between the Romans and the Seleucids resumed, coming to a standstill once again over differences between Greek and Roman law on the status of disputed territorial possessions.
 In the summer of 193 BC, a representative of the Aetolian League assured Antiochus that the Aetolians would take his side in a future war with Rome, while Antiochus gave tacit support to Hannibal's plans of launching an anti-Roman coup d'état in Carthage.

 The Aetolians began spurring the Greek states to jointly revolt under Antiochus' leadership against the Romans, hoping to provoke a war between the two parties.
 The Aetolians then captured the strategically important port city of Demetrias, killing the key members of the local pro-Roman faction.
 In September 192 BC, the Aetolian general Thoantas arrived at Antiochus' court, convincing him to openly oppose the Romans in Greece.
-The Seleucids raised 10,000 infantry, 500 cavalry, 6 war elephants and 300 ships for their campaign in Greece.
+The Seleucids raised 10,000 infantry, 500 cavalry, 6 war elephants, and 300 ships for their campaign in Greece.